 A degree holder from both Staffordshire University and the University College of Wales, Aberystwyth he also holds a PGCE (Postgraduate Certificate in Education) from Oxford Brooks University.

 A published author, wargamer and target shooter, he also contributes to a military history project with two friends, located at http://www.historyofwar.org.

 Peter has written many articles for CART on various firearms.
 They can be seen here.

-Richard has been Military firearm collecting for well over 55 years.
-Time served gunsmith and gunmaker.
-22 years as R.E.M.E. armourer, S/Sgt.
-Police armourer for 25 years with Suffolk and Norfolk police.
-Examined firearms and prepared reports for court use.
-Section 5 dealer for 25 years and had what was considered to be one of the finest collection of military firearms and associated equipment including fighting devices.
+Richard had been a military firearm collector for well over 55 years.
+A time served gunsmith and gunmaker.
+22 years as R.E.M.E. armourer, Staff Sergeant Police armourer for 25 years with Suffolk and Norfolk police.
+He examined firearms and prepared reports for court use.
+Was a Section 5 dealer for 25 years and had what was considered to be one of the finest collection of military firearms and associated equipment including fighting devices.
 He lectured on military firearms and equipment and worked for many major and regimental museums.
-He has been armourer and guide with the British Resistance Museum for 5 years.

 Roger is a volunteer with the National Trust at Coleshill and one of his jobs is to take children around the estate.
 He explains the significance of Coleshill during the war and what happened there.
 Roger has been involved in the upgrade of the guardhouse and the interpretation installed there.
 He also took part in the preparation work for the replica OB that was built on site (taking the pressure off the original OB which at 75 years of age was getting fragile.).
 Also involved in building a replica Observation Post which is a copy of one found in North Yorkshire.
 A secret radio station hidden in a chicken hut has now been created to explain how the Special Duties Branch operated.
 Also in the process with colleagues of uncovering and restoring what is thought to be a very early version of Operational Base close to the original one that was found.